ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details><summary><b>Answer</b></summary>

-Variance measures the spread of a random variable while co-varaince measures how two random variables vary together.
+Variance measures the spread of a random variable while co-variance measures how two random variables vary together.

-Variance can be only non-negative while co-varaince can be positive, negative or zero.
+Variance can be only non-negative while co-variance can be positive, negative or zero.

 </details>

 ---

-4. How does sign of covaraince decides the direction of relationship between two random variables?
+4. How does sign of covariance decides the direction of relationship between two random variables?

 <details><summary><b>Answer</b></summary>

-The sign of co-variance decides how two random variables vary togeter
+The sign of co-variance decides how two random variables vary together

-- Postive covariance - Both variables vary in the same direction
+- Positive covariance - Both variables vary in the same direction
 - Negative covariance - Both variables vary in opposite direction
 - Zero covariance - There are linearly independent